-If you’re not a current Simpson College student, you won’t be able to upload the required documents to Storm Front.
+If you’re not a current Simpson College student, you won’t be able to upload the required documents to SC Connect.
 Instead, you should provide proof of having made the $200 deposit payment and your passport copy (or completed passport application form) to Andrea Biklen at Simpson’s West Des Moines campus or mail these documents to Jay Wilkinson at Simpson’s Office of International Education (701 N C St., Indianola, IA 50125).
 Complete online applications will be reviewed on a rolling, space-available basis, and a decision regarding each application will be made within two weeks of receipt of all application materials.
 Plane tickets, and accommodations arrangements for the group will be made beginning the week of Feb.
 24, so it’s important that if you’re interested in participating in the travel course, that you’ll get your materials submitted by Feb.
 24.

 Degree-seeking students are also invited to apply for a Dr. Joe Walt International Education Scholarship to help fund their abroad experience.
 Scholarship applications should be completed on the online application system and the deadline for them has been extended until Feb.
 17, 2014.
 Summer 2014 scholarship awards will be announced by Mar.
 7, 2014.